Why is vitamin B12 so important for the body?

 Vitamin B12 has many health-promoting functions in the body.
 Among other things, it is relevant for energy production, DNA repair and synthesis, but also for the central nervous system.
 One important role, along with other cofactors, is to reduce homocysteine levels in the body.
-Although homocysteine primarily has a supporting role in the formation of other amino acids, an elevated level has a toxic effect on brain performance and, in the worst case, can cause diseases such as Alzheimer's or venous thrombosis 2.
+Although homocysteine primarily has a supporting role in the formation of other amino acids, an elevated level has a potentially toxic effect on your body and, in the worst case, can cause diseases such as Alzheimer's or venous thrombosis 2.

 How does a vitamin B12 deficiency occur and what is its effect?

 As is already known, the body can only absorb the vitamin in the form of food and this mainly through animal food sources.
 Vegetarians and vegans in particular must be careful here not to suffer from a deficiency and, if necessary, supplement by means of dietary supplements.